Using K&W Block Seal

 Make Sure to Check for Radiator Leaks

 To spot signs of leaks from a corroded radiator clean it fast, then start the engine.
-If the leak is significant you should see some bubbles coming from the leak.
+If the leak is significant, you should see some bubbles coming from the leak.
 The radiator hoses are made from rubber.
 As you know rubber cracks when exposed to high temperatures.

 You can spot leaks on the radiator hoses where it bulges or splits.
 You should also carefully check the connecting clamps for any signs of looseness.
-The clamps often get lose due to engine vibrations.
+The clamps often get lost due to engine vibrations.
 Fixing your radiator leaks is a sure way to prevent your engine from overheating.

 Should you repair a leaky radiator?